juliandavis7/DS-Fellows-Events/index.md

 # CCDSF SLO Events Page
 ## Overview
 This is an events page for the Cal Poly Data Science fellows.
-We will post information about weekly data science related events and activities.
+We will post information about weekly data science related events and activities here.
+Feel fee to participate in anything listed below.

 ## Events